 Projects per year

-- Artificial Intelligence (AI) and intelligent system applications in power engineering
+- Artificial Intelligence (AI) and intelligent system applications in the power and energy fields

-- Engineering application of data science and data analytics
+- Industrial application of AI, data science and data analytics

 - Condition monitoring, diagnostics and prognostics for equipment, plant and power networks